suchanadatta/Factored-Causal-RLM/README.md

 8. SimilarityFunction: 0.DefaultSimilarity, 1.BM25Similarity, 2.LMJelinekMercerSimilarity, 3.LMDirichletSimilarity.
 ``````````````````````````````````````````````````````````````````````````````````````````

-If you are using this model, please consider citing out work :
+If you are using this model, please consider citing our work :
 ``````````````````````````````````````````````````````````````
 @inproceedings{DBLP:conf/sigir/DattaGRBJM20,
   author    = {Suchana Datta and